padiketeku/EnvMonMod/EMM-Prac-3-Bitemporal Change Analysis.md

 # Introduction

 This activity is building on practical 2 in that the output from that activity is used as a baseline data to estimate changes in habitat.
 This practical activity considers change in habitat between two time periods.
-The baseline habitat map was created for 2013 and this would be compared the most recent habitat map (i.e., 2024, note- this should be changed to the time you were performing this activity).
+The baseline habitat map was created for 2013 and this would be compared against the most recent habitat map (i.e., 2024, note- this should be changed to the time you were performing this activity).
 In this activity, it is assumed that practical 2 is already completed.

 # Learning Outcomes